 Monroe Scholars Get an Early Jump on Research: Thanks to private support for the Monroe Scholars Program, a W&M freshman designed an international research project and sustained and extended it with summer research funding.

-Football Excitement Starts Early: Funded entirely by generous private gifts, the Jimmye Laycock Football Center is convenient for football, study and camaraderie.
+Football Excitement Starts Early: The Jimmye Laycock Football Center is convenient for football, study and camaraderie.